Giacomo Mauro D'Ariano: Quantum foundations

+On the formulation of quantum theory based on information principles, physicist Federico Faggin based his theory on the nature of consciousness.

 Honors and awards

-Giacomo Mauro D’Ariano is a Fellow of the Optical Society of America and of the American Physical Society.
+Giacomo Mauro D'Ariano is a Fellow of the Optical Society of America and of the American Physical Society.
 He won the third prize for the FQXi essay world competitions of 2011, 2012 and 2013.
 His paper on the informational derivation of quantum theory has been selected for an APS Viewpoint.